czernika/wp-vite/README.md

 ## Usage

+You should pre-install [WordPress Vite plugin](https://github.com/czernika/wp-vite-plugin) and configure `vite.config.js`

 1. Create new `Wolat\Assets\Manifest` instance with path to compiled `manifest.json` file

+> NOTE: manifest file SHOULD exists.
+Run `npm run build` in order to generate it

-Typical manifest file should looks like
+Typical generated manifest file with all dependencies should look like

 ```json
 {